honeycombio/honeycomb-opentelemetry-swift/README.md

 ```

 In this case, since View B never reports the navigation, if the user navigates to `View A` and then to `View B`, any spans emitted from `View B` will still report `screen.name: "View A"`.

+Both helpers also accept 2 optional parameters: `prefix: String` and `reason: String`:
+- If the `prefix` parameter is provided, it will be prepended to the supplied path.
+This is useful to disambiguate between two different NavigationStacks within the same application.
+- If the `reason` parameter is provided, it will be included as `navigation.trigger` on the `NavigateTo` and `NavigateFrom` spans.
+See included attributes above for more details on this attribute.

 ### Manual Error Logging